ZlomenyMesic/Kreveta/README.md

 *Depth is the full depth.
 Selective depth is the actual achieved depth via quiescence search.

 ### Perft results (initial position)
+Incorrect node counts start appearing beyond depth 7.
+These errors are likely being caused by PerftTT hash collisions.
+In order to ensure proper counting, make sure PerftTT is disabled (this must be done directly in the source code.)

 | Depth | Nodes           | Time (s)     | NPS           |
 |-------|-----------------|--------------|---------------|